roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 ```

-I've tried other solutions, but that one was the cleanest and simplest that I've figured out.
+I've tried other solutions, but this one was the cleanest and simplest I found.

 ### Mocking Chrome Extension API